 Train Smarter with RazFit

-RazFit builds recovery into every training plan β not as an afterthought, but as a programmed phase.
-The appβs AI trainers adjust session frequency based on your recovery indicators, ensuring you train in the adaptation zone rather than the breakdown zone.
+RazFit builds recovery into every training plan as a programmed phase rather than an afterthought.
+The appβs AI trainers Orion (strength) and Lyssa (cardio) adjust session frequency based on your recovery indicators, ensuring you train in the adaptation zone rather than the breakdown zone.
 Rest days in RazFit are active recovery days, not blank spaces in your schedule.